December 18, 2014

 Shab-e Yalda 2014: Baslogh Recipe to Celebrate the Persian Yalda Night

-There are no specific meals or dinner menus associated with Yalda celebrations and in all these years of blogging I have never felt a need to write a recipe for Yalda until now.
-It is all up to you as to what to prepare for the night.
-However, among the sweets served, baslogh is commonly known as a yalda shirini (sweets). باسلوق لقمه ای - Baslogh is a soft starch based candy infused with rosewater and each individual piece is completely coated with shredded coconuts and topped with walnuts.
+Among the sweets commonly served, baslogh is widely recognized as a classic yalda shirini (Yalda sweet). باسلوق - Baslogh is a soft starch-based confection infused with rosewater, and each individual piece is completely coated with shredded coconuts and topped with walnuts.
 In addition to rosewater, saffron and ground cardamom may be used as well.
 For this recipe, you will need a little patience as it does require constant stirring.

 Baslogh